Volkswagen re-starts Europe's largest car factory after coronavirus shutdown

 In Wolfsburg, around 8,000 workers started building cars again on Monday, including the Volkswagen Golf.
 This week 1,400 cars will be built, followed by 6,000 cars in a fortnight, Volkswagen said.

-Production capacity in the Wolfsburg plant will be at around 10per cent-15per cent to begin with, and reach around 40per cent of pre-crisis levels in the week after, Andreas Tostmann, Volkswagen brand's board member responsible for production told Reuters.
+Production capacity in the Wolfsburg plant will be at around 10 per cent to 15 per cent to begin with, and reach around 40 per cent of pre-crisis levels in the week after, Andreas Tostmann, Volkswagen brand's board member responsible for production told Reuters.

 "The restart of Europe's biggest car factory after weeks of standstill is an important symbol for our employees, our dealers, suppliers, the German economy and for Europe," Tostmann said.